openSUSE/checkmedia/mediacheck.md

 ## About

-`libmediacheck` is a library for verifying SUSE installaton media.
+`libmediacheck` is a library for verifying SUSE installation media.
 It is used by [checkmedia](README.md) and [linuxrc](https://github.com/openSUSE/linuxrc).

 The library exports two groups of functions: